useriq-com/useriq-xamarin-sdk/README.md

 In case of android apps, make sure that views that needs click tracking has click tracker attached to it or `clickable` is set to `true`.

 For view with `clickable` set as `false`,UserIQSDK won't be able to track the clicks due to limitation of Android SDK.

+# API & USAGE

+For more details on API & usage, please refer to [wiki page](https://github.com/useriq-com/useriq-xamarin-sdk/wiki)